Gessy90/My-First-Marketplace-App/README.md

-# My-First-Marketplace-App: Ted Baker Second Hand Clothes - a marketplace app for people who want to buy and sell Ted Baker clothing items
+# My-First-Marketplace-App: Ted Baker Second Hand Clothes

 ## Goal: To create an app with React Native.